What Is the Revenge Bedtime Procrastination Phenomenon?

-Sleep deprivation can lead to severe short-term and long-term side effects
+Sleep deprivation can lead to sever short-term and long-term side effects.

 Sleep deprivation can lead to severe short-term and long-term side effects.
 While watching one more hour-long episode of your favorite show may feel tempting, is it worth sacrificing a restful night's sleep?